embrace-io/embrace-docs/docs/ios/open-source/integration/customizing-signals.md

 ---
-title: Customizing Signals
+title: Choose Autoinstrumentation
-description: Customize the Signals You Receive From Embrace
+description: Choose the Autoinstrumented Signals You Receive From Embrace
 sidebar_position: 4
 ---

-# Customize the Signals You Receive From Embrace
+# Choose the Autoinstrumented Signals You Receive From Embrace

 The Embrace Apple SDK is built to provide automatic instrumentation for the most important mobile signals, right out of the box.
 However, it is possible to customize the signals that you receive when you [set up](/ios/open-source/integration/embrace-options.md) the SDK.

 ## Automatic Signals

-With the [convenience initializer](/ios/open-source/integration/embrace-options/#configuration-options) provided for initial setup, the SDK adds a default set of [CaptureServices](https://github.com/embrace-io/embrace-apple-sdk/blob/main/Sources/EmbraceCaptureService/CaptureService.swift) objects that instrument the app automatically.
+With the [convenience initializer](/ios/open-source/integration/embrace-options/#setup-options) provided for initial setup, the SDK adds a default set of [CaptureServices](https://github.com/embrace-io/embrace-apple-sdk/blob/main/Sources/EmbraceCaptureService/CaptureService.swift) objects that instrument the app automatically.
 Each service is an extension of that base class, and so each service is instrumented to capture its signals and map them to OpenTelemetry spans.

 The services pre-configured by default in the [CaptureServiceBuilder](https://github.com/embrace-io/embrace-apple-sdk/blob/main/Sources/EmbraceIO/Capture/CaptureServiceBuilder.swift#L42) are: